sva-mk/Kubernetes-Incident-Response/README.md

-# Responding to Cryptojacking Attacks on Kubernetes Using an Incident Response Playbook
+# Towards Model-Driven Incident Response Playbooks for Kubernetes

-This repository contains all the materials, data, and source code related to the research paper, entitled "Responding to Cryptojacking Attacks on Kubernetes Using an Incident Response Playbook".
+This repository contains all the materials, data, and source code related to the research paper, entitled "Towards Model-Driven Incident Response Playbooks for Kubernetes".
 In addition, it comprises a comprehensive presentation of the research findings and the methodology employed.
 These include a detailed description of the developed playbook, including the associated source code for further use in the modeling platform [SecMoF](https://github.com/CardiffUniCOMSC/SecMoF), and a detailed presentation of all identified measures.
 Alongside this, the evaluation of each individual measure is described in detail and evidence of implementation is provided.